PowerDNS/pdns/docs/changelog/pre-4.0.rst

 Enhancements
 ^^^^^^^^^^^^

--  Packet Cache is now case insensitive, leading to a higher hitrate because identical queries only differing in case now both match.
+-  Packet Cache is now case-insensitive, leading to a higher hitrate because identical queries only differing in case now both match.
 Care is taken to restore the proper case in the answer sent out.
 -  Packet Cache stores packets more efficiently now, savings are